12saikumar8/12saikumar8/README.md

 - Proficient in MySQL, Python, Pandas, Flask, OAS (Oracle Analytics Server), and GitHub.
 - Additionally, I have hands-on experience with HTML, CSS, and JavaScript.
 - Passionate about pursuing opportunities in data engineering and Python development.
-- Feel free to reach out to me at saikumar.yalakurthi007@gmail.com.
 - 💞️ I’m looking to collaborate on codestudios,...
 - 📫 How to reach me  @saikumar.yalakurthi007@gmail.com
 -